What is Wholesale Real Estate?

 After a few years in the business, and you’ve got a few dozen wholesale deals under your belt, you can easily turn this into a $250k – $500k annual income business.
 By creating systems, using a real estate virtual assistant, and doing what has been proven to work over and over again, it will get easier and easier to make big checks real estate wholesaling.

-People don’t usually ask me about my first deal in wholesale real estate.
+People don’t usually ask me about my first deal.
 I love to tell the story because it was the defining moment when I knew my life would never be the same.
+Once you start investing in real estate you’ll discover a whole new playing field out there.
+You may never look at employment or a paycheck the same again.

 Dan and I were very determined to make a wholesale deal happen.
 We powered through some tough times at first, because we both quit our jobs to dedicate 100% of our time to learning this business and making it work.
 We both felt that without 100% focus, we may get frustrated and just give it up before the turning point.
 Although it got really hard sometimes (financially speaking), we didn’t give up.